by Mark Nobes, chief editor

-Sideways scrolling games were extremely popular back in the 1980s, and silkworm was up there with the best of them.
-This fast-paced shoot-em-up was created by Ronald Pieket Weesenik for Tecmo and released on the Virgin Mastertronic label for the 8 bit and 16 bit home computers in 1989, after its success in the arcades during 1988.
+Sideways scrolling games were extremely popular back in the 1980s, and Silkworm was up there with the best of them.
+This fast-paced shoot-em-up was created by Ronald Pieket Weesenik for Tecmo, and released on the Virgin Mastertronic label for the 8 bit and 16 bit home computers in 1989, after its success in the arcades during 1988.

 There were two modes of transport and in one player mode you could choose to control either the helicopter (this could fire forwards and downwards) or a jeep mounted with a machine gun.
-I actually found the jeep harder to control as not only did you have to destrou everything in your path, but also jump over obstacles - multi-tasking isn't my forté.
+I actually found the jeep harder to control as not only did you have to destroy everything in your path, but also jump over obstacles - multi-tasking isn't my forté.
 In two player mode it was wise to keep the jeep behind the helicopter as the latter couldn't fire backwards.
 There were plenty of different enemies to deal with including huge tanks, heat-seeking missiles and transporters, but the most spectacular was the goose helicopter which was actually several small vehicles joined together - this was one huge beast and also very well armed!

 As with most games in this genre you also had to collect items to gain a higher score or improve your health.
 Power-ups included improved weapons and temporary invincibility.
 Points were awarded for each enemy killed.